AurelienGasser/planetocd/README.md

 The articles come from external sources and are translated from their original English version into foreign languages.
 The objective of Planet OCD is to spread quality and up-to-date information to non-English speakers, for free.

-Currently, only articles translated to _French_ are available.
+Currently, only articles translated into _French_ are available.
 But other languages can be introduced (maybe by you? see the [Contribution Guide](./CONTRIBUTE.md).

 Contribute
 ----------